greenled/portainer-stack-utils/README.md

 ### Strict mode

-In strict mode the script never updates an existent stack, and instead exits with an error.
-Following the same principle, it never removes an unexistent stack.
+In strict mode the script never updates an existent stack nor removes an unexistent one, and instead exits with an error.

 Strict mode can be enabled through [STRICT_MODE envvar](#with-envvars) or [-t flag](with-flags).